Property Tax Appeals in

 is trained and experienced in this area.

-properly prepared, a property tax appeal can result in significant savings.
-For
+property tax appeal can result in significant savings.
+Considering

-contingency basis, the appeals process should be a “no lose” option for the
+the appeals process should be a "no lose" option for the property

 Arizona Tax Comm’n v.
 Dairy & Consumers